Gus La Casse

 He will be joined onstage by guitarist Eamon Sefton.
 Eamon has performed at Boston Celtic Music Festival in 2011 and 2012 with the band Chasing Redbird, and been selected by Maeve Gilchrist as guitar accompanist for the Berklee Advanced Celtic Ensemble.
 He has just returned from Scotland where he explored Scottish traditional music at first hand.
 Eamon is a 10-year alumnus of Boston Harbor Scottish Fiddle School, and he will be joining their faculty as guitar teacher this summer.

 Doors open at 6 PM, Concert at 7 PM.
-We’ll have drinks and food available at ever show!
-Tickets are $10 in advance, $15 at the door.
+This week’s dinner option is a nice chicken jambalaya with side salad!
+Tickets are $10 in advance, $15 at the door – add dinner for $15 more!